Spacial/awesome-systools/README.md

 * [How to full encrypt your linux system with lvm on luks](https://www.linux.com/blog/how-full-encrypt-your-linux-system-lvm-luks)
 * [Tutorial: ClamAV-Antivirus-Scanning in Nextcloud implementieren](https://ollis.blog/tutorial-clamav-antivirus-scanning-in-nextcloud-implementieren/)
 * [Mapping UID and GID of local user to the mounted NFS share - Server Fault](https://serverfault.com/questions/514118/mapping-uid-and-gid-of-local-user-to-the-mounted-nfs-share)
+* [RAMCloud](https://github.com/PlatformLab/RAMCloud): RAMCloud is a new class of super-high-speed storage for large-scale datacenter applications.
+It is designed for applications in which a large number of servers in a datacenter need low-latency access to a large durable datastore.
+[Overview](https://ramcloud.atlassian.net/wiki/spaces/RAM/overview)

 ### Controllers